LolWolf/ShallowBot/README.md

 # ShallowBot

-A challenege that was made by some of my friends: to create a chess algorithm (within a week) to beat each of them.
+A challenge that was made by some of my friends: to create a chess algorithm (within a week) to beat each of them.
 Well, that's pretty much all.

 ##Commits